-A rhinoplasty, often called a nose job, is a procedure done to permanently reconstruct your nose.
-There are several ways of doing this, including inserting implants, redistributing the nasal cartilage, and smoothing or otherwise altering the wrinkles seen near the nose extending to the corners of the mouth, known as the nasolabial folds).
+Rhinoplasty, commonly known as a nose job, is a procedure done to permanently reconstruct your nose.
+For male patients, there are several ways of performing a rhinoplasty.
+Methods often include inserting implants, redistributing the nasal cartilage, and smoothing or otherwise altering the wrinkles seen near the nose extending to the corners of the mouth (known as the nasolabial folds).
 While rhinoplasty can have aesthetic benefits for men restoring facial balancing, there are often breathing health advantages as well.

-For an external rhinoplasty, an incision is cut between the nasal openings, allowing for easy access to the bone and the tissue inside.
-The scar left behind is minimal.
+For an external rhinoplasty (or open rhinoplasty) an incision is cut between the nasal openings.
+This allows the surgeon easy access to the bone and the tissue inside.
+The scar left behind is minimal and undetectable.
 The external rhinoplasty is very commonly seen if the procedure requires revision.
 The primary benefit to external rhinoplasty is increased accuracy, a major boon if the nose is shaped in a complex manner.
 This procedure generally takes about one hour to complete.

 Who Is a Good Candidate for a Rhinoplasty?